Sacramento is a worthy travel destination in itself, but its strategic location also makes it a great day trip hub.

-Explore historic Gold Rush towns, epic natural areas like Lake Tahoe and cities like San Francisco, plus the California coast and wine country.
+Explore historic California Gold Rush towns, epic natural areas like Lake Tahoe and cities like San Francisco, plus the California coast and wine country.

 In this article, we’ve rounded up the destinations that make for the best day trips from Sacramento.

 We’ve noted the driving distance and time for each destination (per Google Maps, with favorable traffic conditions) and provided a map at the end for easy look-up.

 Most of the destinations we’ve described are two hours or less from Sacramento, for maximum time at the destination.

 The very few exceptions that make our list are, in our opinion, well worth the longer drive there and back (and the early wake-up call on vacation!).